How to arrange a trip to Marrakech

 How to reach your accommodation from the airport

 Alternatively, you can take a local taxi (petit taxi – up to 3 people – or Grand taxi – up to 6 people).
 The fare should be fixed (70 – 80 MAD for Petite taxi and 100 MAD for Grand taxi), but probably the driver will try to ask you more.
 Therefore remember always to haggle the price before entering the cab.
-At the terminal, you’ll also find non-official taxis, skip them and always take the official one.
+You’ll also find non-official taxis at the terminal, skip them, and always take the official one.
 The same consideration can be done if you need to take a taxi to move through the city.
-Most of the taxi drivers will try to rip you off, therefore, do not pay the first price they quote but haggle with them before entering the cab.
+Most taxi drivers will try to rip you off, therefore, do not pay the first price they quote but haggle with them before entering the cab.

 If you are travelling on a budget, you can reach the city centre also catching the local buses nr.11, 12, 18, 20 and 33.
 The ticket costs 4 MAD, and the buses depart along Avenue Guemassa.